mulle-sde/mulle-sde-developer/src/mulle-sde/extension/project/extension/PROJECT_SOURCE_DIR/VENDOR_NAME/PROJECT_NAME/README.md

 # project folder

 The project folder holds the files to be installed.
-Each supported project type should have a subfolder there of the name.

-So if you want to create a .travis.yml file for executable projects you provide a suitable template as `project/executable/.travis.yml`.
+Each supported project type should have a subfolder there of the same name.
+So if you want to create a `.travis.yml` file for executable projects you provide a suitable template as `project/executable/.travis.yml`.

 Use subfolder "all" if the project type doesn't matter.